-In some respects, IBS (irritable bowel syndrome) and IBD (inflammatory bowel disease) are easy conditions to confuse.
-On top of having similar sounding names, the two have many similar symptoms – sufferers may experience abdominal pain, cramps, constipation and diarrhoea as well as feeling generally unwell.
+IBS (irritable bowel syndrome) and IBD (inflammatory bowel disease) are easy conditions to confuse.
+As well as having similar names, the two have many similar symptoms - People with these conditions may experience stomach (abdominal) pain, cramps, constipation and diarrhoea, as well as feeling generally unwell.

-That said, the conditions are quite distinct, with different causes and different treatments.
-This means if you're experiencing bowel problems, it's important to see a medical professional who can give you a definitive diagnosis.
+But the conditions are quite distinct, with different causes and different treatments.
+If you're experiencing any of these symptoms, it's important to see your doctor who can give you a definite diagnosis.

-The most important difference between the two is that IBS is classed as a 'functional' disease (meaning the symptoms lack an identifiable cause) whereas IBD involves some damage to the gut that will be obvious on a physical examination.
+The main difference between the two is that IBS is classed as a 'functional' disease - where the symptoms lack an identifiable cause - whereas IBD involves some damage to the gut that will be obvious on a physical examination.

-"With IBS, there are problems with the way in which the diet, gut nervous system and microbiome interact with the brain and central nervous system," says Dr Simon Smale, a consultant gastroenterologist and medical adviser at The IBS Network.
-"With IBD, people get episodes of inflammation within the gut, leading to changes you can see with an endoscope.
-So in IBS, the lining of the bowel looks normal, while in IBD there may be patches of abnormality."
+"With IBS, there are problems with the way in which the diet, gut nervous system and microbiome interact with the brain and central nervous system," says Dr Simon Smale, a stomach speciailist (gastroenterologist) and trustee at The IBS Network.
+"People with IBD get episodes of inflammation within the gut, leading to changes you can see using an endoscope.
+So with IBS, the lining of the bowel looks normal, while with IBD there may be patches which are not right."

-In addition to the digestive symptoms, IBD patients might also experience unexplained weight loss, rectal bleeding, joint pain, anaemia and skin problems.
-These symptoms vary from person to person and are likely to take a relapsing-remitting course.
-In other words, you have flare-ups every so often, with periods of good health in between.
+These symptoms vary from person to person and are likely to be on and off - so you may have flare-ups every so often, with periods of good health in between.

-Although IBD can significantly impact your day-to-day functioning, it would be wrong to suggest it is always more serious than IBS.
-As Dr Smale explains, both are chronic conditions, which can range from mild to very severe.
+Although IBD can significantly impact your day-to-day functioning, it is not always more serious than IBS.
+As Dr Smale explains, both are long term (chronic) conditions, which can range from mild to very severe.

-"I think the symptoms of IBS can be as debilitating as the symptoms of IBD, and it can be very difficult for both patients and clinicians to tell the difference," he says.
-"For that reason it's important that people have tests that help us differentiate between the two."
+"The symptoms of IBS can be as debilitating as the symptoms of IBD, and it can be very difficult for us to tell the difference," he says.
+"So, it's important that people have tests that help differentiate between the two."

 Diagnosis and treatment

 When you go to the doctor with IBS symptoms, they may order a series of blood tests to rule out other conditions.
-Typically, this will include a full blood count, a test for markers in the blood of inflammation, and a test for coeliac disease (another condition that can cause similar symptoms).
-You may also be asked to carry out a stool test.
+Typically, this will include a full blood count, a test for markers in the blood of inflammation, and a test for coeliac disease - another condition that can cause similar symptoms.
+You may also be asked to carry out a poo (stool) test.

-If all these tests come back negative and you're suffering from typical symptoms, that provides a strong indication you are suffering from IBS.
-You may be prescribed a medication like an intestinal antispasmodic, as well as guidance about lifestyle or dietary changes.
-As a general rule, self-management is considered a cornerstone of treatment.
+If all these tests do not find anything and you're suffering from typical symptoms, that provides a strong indication you are suffering from IBS.
+You may be prescribed a medicine like an intestinal antispasmodic, as well as guidance about lifestyle or dietary changes.
+Generally, self-management is the most effective treatment.

 With IBD, treatment is geared towards reducing the inflammation in your bowel.
-Medications might include immunosuppressants (which dampen down the immune response in the gut), steroids (used for short-term treatment during a relapse) and a newer class of drug called biologics.
-Some people may eventually need surgery to remove the damaged part of the gut.
+Medicines might include immunosuppressants (which ease the immune response in the gut), steroids - used for short-term treatment during a relapse - and biologic medicines.
+Some people may eventually need surgery to remove the damaged part of the stomach.

-Whether you're at the milder end of the spectrum, or are suffering badly, self-diagnosis is inadvisable.
-It's always best to rule out IBD before attempting to self-manage your condition.
+Whether your symptoms are mild or severe it is always best to rule out IBD before attempting to self-manage your condition.